 Editor, Pacific Affairs, Hawaii, 1927 – 1933

 Exploring the life and letters of Elizabeth, we see history writ large.
 A modest, middle-class girl, she dreamed of being a writer.
-Instead, Elizabeth became a minor player in a series of major 20th century movements.
-Her writings provide a history lesson, as do the surrounding truths that she did not convey.
+Instead, she became a minor player in a series of major 20th century movements.
+Her writings provide an eyewitness account of American history, as do the surrounding truths that she did not convey.